University of Wisconsin - La Crosse

 4. U.S. Government or HistoryNO

-No credit given for Economics because a course in economics is an option, but not required, to fulfill the "Self and Society: Understanding Oneself and The Social World" requirement.
+No credit given for Economics because a course in economics is an option, but not required, to fulfill the "Self and Society" requirement.

 General Education Assessment